 Music at Michigan State University will make a bold transformation with the June 21, 2017 MSU Board of Trustees approval to plan a major new addition and significant facility renovations to the College of Music.
-Thanks to more than $7 million in initial gift commitments from several donors, preliminary plans detail a $35 million project that includes a 35,000-square-foot expansion and 8,500 square feet of renovated space.
+Thanks to nearly $8.5 million in commitments from several donors, preliminary plans detail a $35 million project that includes a 35,000-square-foot expansion and 8,500 square feet of renovated space.

 “This will be an important and strategic piece of our vision for the future,” said James Forger, dean of the College of Music.
 “This state-of-the-art addition and renovation to the Music Building following the world-class renovation of performance spaces including recently completed Cook Recital Hall and Fairchild Theatre, will make it a premier destination for students and faculty from around the globe.
 It will support the work of an exceptional faculty that is second to none.”
 See video below.

 MSU alumnus James Billman, Jr. served as the impetus of the effort with a lead gift designated for an expansion to and refurbishment of the original 1939 Music Building.
 Alumni Byron and Dolores Cook and the late Ruth Charles joined Dr. Billman with major support of their own, setting the project in motion.

 A thorough study conducted with faculty, students, architects and planners helped identify key spaces that will provide critically needed improvements and strategic opportunities for innovation at the College.
 The renovation and expansion plan includes acoustically advanced rehearsal spaces, additional practice rooms, a modern and high-tech lecture center, faculty studios and offices, a recording and multimedia room and a public gathering space with a café.